sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/04_toolbar/toolbar.md

 ## Custom Toolbar

-Once you have implemented a toolbar, you must host it, create an [application configuration](../../../../developers/configuration/application/index.html#application_configuration) file for it and add it to your application store.
+Once you have implemented a toolbar, you must host it, create an [app configuration](../../../../developers/configuration/application/index.html#app_configuration) file for it and add it to your app store.
 Make sure to set the `"shell"` top-level key to `true`:

 ```json
 {